 It makes good sense for a person to be properly advised before signing any contract or entering a legally binding contract.
 To do otherwise may result in difficulties and financial costs that were not anticipated or indeed necessary.
-Ensure you speak to one of our experienced staff before proceeding to sign a contract or as soon as possible thereafter if you already have.
+Ensure you speak to one of our experienced conveyancing team before proceeding to sign a contract or as soon as possible thereafter if you already have.

 We can assist you with:

 A cooling-off period of 5 days applies to contracts for the sale of residential property.
 It will start the day the buyer receives a copy of the contract (signed by both parties).

 - For contracts that arrive on a weekend or a public holiday, the cooling-off period starts on the next business day.

 - The cooling-off period still begins if a representative (such as a lawyer) receives the contract on the buyer’s behalf.